Joi/joi.github.io/_pages/sharpening-and-honing.md

 If a knife or a razor has recently been sharpened or honed, stropping may be the only thing required.
 With a knife, you can do this on a honing rod and with a razor, a strop.

 If the tool needs sharpening, the key is to figure out how "gritty" you need to get.
-If you need to fix geometry on a big knife, you may need to go all the way to a 150 grit diamond plate or something.
-Usually, if it's just a bevel set, I use a 1000 grit or a 3000 grit depending on how much works there is.
+If you need to "fix geometry" on a big knife, you may need to go all the way to a 150 grit diamond plate if you're grinding a thick section of the heel or somethig, but typically you don't need to go much below 1000 grit.
+If it's just a bevel set, I use a 1000 grit or a 3000 grit depending on how much works there is.
+I've seen some people boast that they bevel set their razors on a Botan [[Mikawa Nagura]], but I think that's more to show off than for any practical reason.

 After that, there is a progression depending on the mood I'm in, how much time I have and how sharp I want things to be.